Azure-Samples/automated-testing-with-azurite/README.md

 3. Run the Pipeline

-Once we set up and run the pipeline in Azure DevOps Pipelines, result will be like below
+After successful set up and running the pipeline in Azure DevOps Pipelines, the result should be like below:

 ![azure pipelines](assets/azure_pipeline.png)